-Objective A-Education and Outreach:
+Objective A - Education and Outreach:

-- 1) Effectively and creatively educate and conduct outreach to the recreational boating community within one of the two geographic regions about vessel sewage related issues, impacts, available resources, and proper vessel sewage disposal practices that reduce the amount of sewage from entering our waterways and encourage the use of pumpout facilities, dump stations, and mobile pumpout services. - 2) Conduct outreach to boating facility operators about the availability of DBW grants to install and maintain pumpout and dump stations at their facility.
+- 1) Effectively and creatively educate and conduct outreach to the recreational boating community within one of the two geographic regions about vessel sewage related issues, impacts, available resources, and proper vessel sewage disposal practices that reduce the amount of sewage from entering our waterways and encourage the use of pumpout facilities, dump stations, and mobile pumpout services. - 2) Conduct outreach to educate boating facility operators about the availability of DBW grants to install and maintain pumpout and dump stations at their facility. - 3) Work collaboratively with grantees from the other region to coordinate statewide education efforts and Pumpout Nav App improvements.

-Objective B-Pumpout/Dump Station Monitoring:
+Objective B - Pumpout/Dump Station Monitoring:

-- 1) Assist DBW in determining the status, repair needs, and usage of pumpout and dump stations in the two geographic regions. - 2) Pumpout Monitoring must include assessment, minor maintenance and parts replacement, pumpout system testing, and metric gathering for the Pumpout Nav App as well as development of new features that will improve the existing Pumpout Nav App.
-The selected grantees will provide training and technical assistance to boaters and partnering agencies to maintain the Nav App as a valuable boater tool.
+- 1) Assist DBW in determining the condition, operational status, repair needs, and usage of pumpout and dump stations in the two geographic regions. - 2) Pumpout monitoring must include assessment, minor maintenance, parts replacement, pumpout system testing, and metric gathering for the Pumpout Nav App as well as development of new features that will improve the existing Pumpout Nav App.
+The selected grantees will provide training and technical assistance to boaters and partnering agencies and maintain the Nav App as a valuable boater tool.